haskinj/youarehere/README.md

 **The Dodecagon** — 13-node distributed AI system across Claude, Gemini, and DeepSeek.
 Not a tool — a collaborative architecture. [dodecagone.net](https://dodecagone.net)

 **><^** — The maker's mark of DodecaGone Systems.

 ---

-## Media

-- 🎥 **[NotebookLM Breakdown (YouTube)](https://youtu.be/h2m1t3jw2vY)** — AI host walks through the YOU ARE HERE framework and discusses what makes it different from standard crisis intervention tools.

----